-In case you are wondering ‘how do I make a Will in Australia’ it is likely that you have realised that you want to distribute your estates properly, according to your wishes and intentions.
+In case you are wondering ‘how do I make a Will in Australia’ it is likely that you have realised that you want to distribute your estates according to your wishes and intentions.

-However, it is important to realise that making a Will is the only way to ensure that your wishes with regards to property and estate distribution are fulfilled.
+However, it is important to realise that writing a Will is the only way to ensure that your wishes with regards to property and estate distribution are fulfilled.
 When a person dies without leaving a valid Will in place (dying intestate), they will not be able to ensure that their wishes are fulfilled.

-How Do I Make A Will In Australia: Primary Steps
+How Do I Make a Will in Australia: Primary Steps

 Before getting into the technical details, here are a few basic, or primary tips that you need to keep in mind if you wish to make a Will in Australia.

 - Check all assets thoroughly, and do your research well.
 You can also consider looking at some sample Wills online which can give you a clearer idea.

 - Increasingly, people have preferred to use Do It Yourself or DIY kits.
 While this is a valid method, it is advisable to consult any Wills & Estate Planning solicitors who can check your DIY Will.
 Alternatively, you can approach a solicitor and use their professional guidance to make a Will in Australia.

 - Each state in Australia has different legal requirements which you need to meet.
 For instance, in NSW the NSW Trustee & Guardian details the legal requirements.